Semester One – Week 9 & 10:

 Looking through the Trove Digital Archive and searching for Clydebank now with this vision of people and Glasgows industrial past has narrowed my search, below is some images taken from the archive that caught my eye either for their artistic vision or the potential to use them within my work somewhere.

-With this gallery of collected archived images I wanted to paint the visual image and lanuage of the work, I think with a black and white images with choice colours or full colour images with in them then it will draw more attention to them, highlighting certain aspects, people or places.
+With this gallery of collected archival images, I wanted to paint the visual and linguistic image of the work.
+I think that black-and-white images with choice colours, or full-colour images with them, will draw more attention to them, highlighting certain aspects, people, or places.

 Another detail I want to point out with some of these images is the difference in scale, the relationship between the structures and the people that build them.